ayota/ddl_nlp/README.md

 ```

-# Example using Wikipedia data:
+# Example using Wikipedia data

 Let's say you wanted to train a Word2Vec model with the "Jazz" wikipedia page as your corpus: